Itegories: Introduction

 As explained above, a key feature that makes the trace operator for partial functions work is that the coproduct is given by disjoint union.
-To capture this in a setting without coproducts, we introduce the concept of an \textbf{interference relation} (Def \ref{def:interference}), which is a way of declaring when maps in a restriction category are disjoint in an appropriate way.
-In particular, maps that are disjoint via an interference relation have disjoint domains of definition, so when one is defined the other is undefined and vice-versa.
+To capture this in a setting without coproducts, we introduce the concept of an \textbf{interference relation} (Def \ref{def:interference}), which is a way of describing when maps in a restriction category are disjoint.
+In particular, maps that are disjoint via an interference relation do have disjoint domains of definition, so when one is defined the other is undefined and vice-versa.
 We call a restriction category with a chosen interference relation an \textbf{interference restriction category} (Def \ref{def:inter-rest-cat}).
 Then a Kleene wand $\wand$ on an interference restriction category takes in a map $f: X \to X$ and a map $g: X \to A$ which are disjoint and produces a new map $f \wand g: X \to A$.
 This new map $f \wand g$ should be interpreted as iterating $f$ until it falls in the domain of definition $g$, in other words, iterating $f$ until the guard $g$ is satisfies.
-Thus a Klenee wand $\wand$ is a form of guarded iteration in an interference restriction category.
-As such, we call an interference restriction category with a Kleene wand an \textbf{itegory}.
-Moreover, we also define the notion of \textbf{disjoint joins} (Def \ref{def:disjoint-join}) in an interference restriction category, and then show that in a setting with all disjoint joins, there is a canonical Kleene wand given by taking the disjoint joins of all iterations of $f$ composed with $g$ (Thm \ref{thm:countable-wand}).
-We also explain how in a \emph{classical} restriction category \cite{cockett2009boolean}, so in a setting where we have complements (Def \ref{def:classical}), to give a Kleene wand is equivalent to giving a \textbf{Kleene upper-star} (Def \ref{def:star}), which is an operator on endomorphisms only.
+Thus, in an interference restriction category, a Kleene wand $\wand$ is a form of guarded iteration and we call an interference restriction category with a Kleene wand an \textbf{itegory}.

+We also show how \textbf{disjoint joins} (Def \ref{def:disjoint-join}) can be defined in a general interference restriction category.
+Then show that, in a setting with countable disjoint joins, there is a canonical Kleene wand given by taking the disjoint join of all iterations of $f$ composed with $g$ (Thm \ref{thm:countable-wand}).
+We also explain how in a \emph{classical} restriction category \cite{cockett2009boolean} -- a setting where we have complements (Def \ref{def:classical}) -- to give a Kleene wand is equivalent to giving a \textbf{Kleene upper-star} (Def \ref{def:star}), which is an operator on endomorphisms only.